How Does Renters Insurance Cover Theft?

 While renters insurance covers a wide range of theft loss, it isn’t complete coverage.
 You should be aware of common exclusions in renters insurance policies:

 While renters insurance may cover items stolen out of your car, the car itself is not covered by the policy.
-You would want to have auto insurance to cover your car against theft.
+You need auto insurance to cover your car against theft.

 Identity theft coverage is not included in standard renters insurance.
 However, many renters insurance providers sell endorsements that allow you to add identity theft coverage to your renters insurance.
 This endorsement typically includes paying for the expense of clearing any damage to your identity, as well as the costs involved in using notaries and alerting credit bureaus.